auser/beehive/lib/erlang/README.markdown

 The bee table stores the bee data, and their state.

 The user table stores information about the users associated with the system.

+The users_apps table stores the mappings between users and their apps

 ## Proxy